ws1994/shanwang.github.io/_pages/about.md

 - **July 2024** **We win the 44th IEEE ICDCS 2024 Distinguished Paper Award!**

-- **July 2024** I will serve as a TPC member for IEEE International Conference on Parallel and Distributed Systems (ICPADS) 2024!
+- **July 2024** I will serve as a TPC member for IEEE International Conference on Parallel and Distributed Systems (ICPADS) 2024, and the Sixth International Conference on Blockchain Computing and Applications (BCCA) 2024!

 - **June 2024** I will serve as a TPC member for 29th IEEE PRDC 2024, and for 6th International Workshop on SLICE 2024 (Co-localted with MASS 2024)!